AndN0tOr/JPEG_Verilog/README.md

-About the project
 This project is my personal project, implementing JPEG encoder in Verilog.
 The aim of this project is to get the project to run, pass all the test cases and use it for my course.
 I have added all the required documents and images to the repository.